 Some older amplifiers will provide different outputs than newer ones.
 Many will have a straightforward mono output.
 Locate the corresponding port on your subwoofer and utilize it as the signal source from the sub to the amp.
 It’s a nice old feature that works with subwoofers without a hitch.

-However, some older amplifiers do not have such ports, so you may need to improvise a bit.
+But some older amps don’t have these ports, you might have to get creative.
 To begin, your amplifier requires a few components.

 To play sets A and B simultaneously, it will need two speaker outputs.
 In contrast, an active subwoofer requires a high-level input option.